 Pro Tip - When the internal temperature reaches 135°, brush on a layer of pure maple syrup and apple cider vinegar.
 You'll use approximately 1 part syrup to 1 part vinegar.
 For example, if you use ½ cup of vinegar, add ½ cup of syrup.
 Here's how to it:

 - Use a small sauce pan and heat equal parts apple cider vinegar (the dark stuff) and pure maple syrup.
-Heat on low and stir unitl well-combined.
+Heat on low and stir until well-combined.

 - Do this every 20 to 30 minutes until the internal temperature reaches 145°.

-Pro Kitchen Tip – When this is done, wrap it lossly in foil and allow it rest for 15 minutes before slicing and serving.
+Pro Kitchen Tip - When this is done, wrap it loosely in foil and allow it to rest for 15 minutes before slicing and serving.
 This allows the meat fibers to reabsorb the juices, adding moisture and flavor to your smoked pork tenderloin.

-No. Pork tenderloin comes from the muscle that runs next to the back bone.
-It is long, narrow and boneless.
+No. Pork tenderloin comes from the muscle that runs next to the backbone.
+It is long, narrow, and boneless.
 A pork loin is flat and may be bone-in or boneless.
 It comes from the back of the pig.
-Importantly, you cannot substitue one for the other in recipes because they are two compltely differnt cuts of meat.
+Importantly, you cannot substitute one for the other in recipes because they are two completely differnt cuts of meat.